IS&T recommends deleting expired certificates for the following reasons:

 - Safari: An expired MIT personal certificate may interfere with accessing certificate-protected websites, even if you have an unexpired certificate.

 - Firefox on all platforms: Unexpired and expired personal certificates can coexist.

 Warning: If you send or receive email which has been signed or encrypted with your personal certificate (S/MIME), you must keep that certificate on your system even after it expires, in order to validate and read your email.

 Delete certificates from your browser

-Alternatively, for Mac OS X 10.6 (Snow Leopard), download and run CertAid 2.0 to manage the entire certificate setup and deletion procedure.
-The procedure includes installing the MIT CA, your personal certificate, deleting old certificates if you so choose, and setting the correct identity preferences via a single, graphical application.
+We strongly recomment using CertAid to manage the entire certificate setup and deletion procedure.
+The procedure includes installing the MIT CA and your personal certificate, deleting old certificates if you so choose, and setting the correct identity preferences via a single, graphical application.